-As the holiday season approaches and the excitement begins to build, it’s natural for students to have a harder time focusing and staying motivated in the classroom.
-And as a teacher, you’re probably also feeling the stress of the holiday season and finding less time to plan meaningful or festive lessons.
-But don’t let the holiday frenzy steal your joy!
-There are plenty of ways to bring the holly jolly holiday spirit into your ELA classroom while still promoting learning and student engagement.
+As the holiday season approaches and excitement builds, it’s natural for students to have a harder time focusing and staying motivated in the classroom (though it still drives us crazy, nonetheless).
+And as a teacher, you’re probably also feeling the stress of the holiday season and finding less time (and motivation) to plan meaningful or festive lessons.
+But don’t let the holiday frenzy steal the magic.
+There are plenty of subtle ways to bring the holly jolly holiday spirit into your ELA classroom while promoting learning and keeping engagement high.
 I’ve rounded up some tried-and-true holiday activities you can use to keep your students challenged up until the jingle of the final bell.
-So grab a cup of hot cocoa and get ready to deck the halls with these festive Christmas activities for middle school ELA!
+So grab a cup of hot cocoa and let’s deck the halls with some festive Christmas activities for our middle school ELA classrooms!

 The first fun, festive, and low-prep activity you can use in your ELA classroom during the holiday season is a Christmas coloring activity involving analogies.
-In this activity, students will work through six different types of analogies to complete a holiday-themed coloring picture.
-This activity is active and engaging, as students use their critical thinking skills to identify the different types of analogies and color in the picture.
+In this activity, students work through six different types of analogies to complete a Christmas-themed coloring picture.
+This activity is active and engaging, and students use their critical thinking skills to identify the different types of analogies to complete the picture.
 Plus, it’s a great way to sneak in some vocabulary work you might not otherwise get to.
 Interested in adding this one to your wish list?
 Click here to learn more.

 If you have a week or longer, I’ve got an idea that you won’t hate, double hate, or loathe entirely.
 This activity compares and contrasts two classic Christmas villains: the Grinch and Ebenezer Scrooge.
 Read or watch “How the Grinch Stole Christmas” and “A Christmas Carol” with your students to get started.
 Then, have your students complete a compare and contrast activity like a Venn diagram or a T Chart in which they analyze both characters.
 Next, encourage students to compare the growth each villain experienced throughout the story.
 Wrap it up with an argument writing piece, a WANTED poster, a mock trial, an ugly sweater, or even a one-pager (always a hit).
 And when you settle down to sip on your eggnog that night (after school, of course), watch “National Lampoon’s Christmas Vacation” and decide how Cousin Eddie measures up.